Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 NHTSA Campaign Number: 19V444

-Manufacturer Daimler TruckseBay North America LLC
+Manufacturer Daimler TruckseBay logo North America LLC

 Components SERVICE BRAKES, AIR